Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Notation and global assumptions

-Like most earlier papers on the subject, we follow Grauert's approach, \cite{MR0222087}, and study curves on $X$ by looking at their natural lifts to the projectivised bundle $ℙ(Ω¹_X)$.
+Like earlier papers on the subject, we follow Grauert's approach, \cite{MR0222087}, and study curves on $X$ by looking at their natural lifts to the projectivised bundle $ℙ(Ω¹_X)$.
 The following setting fixes assumptions and notation.

 \begin{setting}[Projectivized vector bundles] Let $k$ be an algebraically closed field.
-Given a smooth $k$-variety $X$ and a locally free sheaf $ℰ$ of $𝒪_X$-modules, consider the projectivisation $ℙ := ℙ_X(ℰ)$ together with the natural projection morphism $π: ℙ → X$ and the Euler sequence
+Given a smooth $k$-variety $X$ and a locally free sheaf $ℰ$ of $𝒪_X$-modules, consider the projectivisation\footnote{We follow Grothendieck's convention, where $ℙ_X(ℰ) := \operatorname{Proj} \bigl( ⊕_d \Sym^d ℰ \bigr)$.} $ℙ := ℙ_X(ℰ)$ together with the natural projection morphism $π: ℙ → X$ and the Euler sequence

 \end{setting}

 The construction satisfies a number of universal properties, and the ``tautological sheaf morphism'' $τ$ appears prominently in all of them.
 For the reader's convenience, we recall three standard facts.